-Palladium became only the fourth precious metal in the 700-year history of hallmarking in the UK to have required such treatment, the last being platinum in 1975.
+It's an infrequent event for any new metal to become part of the UK hallmarking act.
+Palladium is only the fourth metal in the 700-year history of hallmarking in the UK that has required such treatment, the last being platinum in 1975.

-Because of its rare characteristics, it has been used to make all types of jewellery, including diamond engagement rings; however, in my opinion, it is only suitable for the design and creation of men's wedding rings.
+Because of its rare characteristics, it has been used for making all types of jewellery, including diamond engagement rings; however, I felt it was only really suitable for wedding rings and, in particular, the design and creation of men's wedding rings.

-In fact, over the past ten years, 60% of my sales in men's wedding rings have been using palladium as it offers the wearer durability on par with platinum but with the added advantage that it was lighter in weight and with a considerable saving over the cost of a platinum wedding ring.
+In fact, over the past ten years, 60% of my sales in men's wedding rings has been using Palladium as it offers the wearer durability on par with platinum but with the added advantage that it is lighter in weight and with a considerable saving over the cost of a platinum wedding ring.

-Unless there is a reversal to these substantial price increases, which appeared highly unlikely, I believe it will spell the end of palladium jewellery with an increase in platinum and gold sales.
+Unless there is a reversal to these enormous price increases, which appeared highly unlikely, I believe it will spell the end of palladium jewellery and an increase in platinum and gold sales.